Philip Morris (archivist): Television International Enterprises Archive (TIEA)

-Morris founded the Television International Enterprises Archive, a company that searches for lost television.
-His biggest recovery has been nine missing Doctor Who episodes found in Nigeria, from the serials The Enemy of the World and The Web of Fear featuring the Second Doctor, Patrick Troughton.
+Morris founded the Television International Enterprises Archives, a company that searches for lost television episodes.
+His biggest recovery has been nine missing Doctor Who episodes found in Nigeria, from the serials The Enemy of the World and The Web of Fear, featuring the Second Doctor, Patrick Troughton.
 TIEA and Morris were working on Project Genesis, cataloguing materials with the Nigerian Television Authority, when the episodes were discovered in a Jos television relay station.
 The episodes were in good condition considering the environmental conditions and civil unrest, and lost for decades prior to their recovery.
-Morris's work requires bodyguards due to the danger involved and he tries to work anonymously, but was in a troubled region during the announcement of the recovered Doctor Who episodes, causing security issues.
+Morris's work requires bodyguards, due to the danger involved; he tries to work anonymously, but was in a troubled region during the announcement of the recovered Doctor Who episodes, causing security issues.
 He has also successfully recovered content from The Basil Brush Show and The Sky at Night.
 In 2018, Morris recovered two lost episodes of The Morecambe & Wise Show from an abandoned theater in Freetown, Sierra Leone.